Stuart Hall (cultural theorist): Difference and differance

 In "Cultural Identity and Diaspora", Hall sheds light on the topic of difference within black identity.
 He first acknowledges the oneness in the black diaspora and how this unity is at the core of blackness and the black experience.
 He expresses how this has a unifying effect on the diaspora, giving way to movements such as negritude and the pan-African political project.
 Hall also acknowledges the deep-rooted "difference" within the diaspora as well.
 This difference was created by destructive nature of the transatlantic slave trade and the resulting generations of slavery.
 He describes this difference as what constitutes "what we really are", or the true nature of the diaspora.
 The duality of such an identity, that expresses deep unity but clear uniqueness and internal distinctness provokes a question out of Hall: "How, then, to describe this play of 'difference' within identity?"
-Hall's answer is 'differance'.
-The use of the 'a' in the word unsettles us from our initial and common interpretation of it, and was originally introduced by Jacques Derrida.
+Hall's answer is "Différance".
+The use of the "a" in the word unsettles us from our initial and common interpretation of it, and was originally introduced by Jacques Derrida.
 This modification of the word difference conveys the separation between spatial and temporal difference, and more adequately encapsulates the nuances of the diaspora.

+Global policy

+Hall was one of the signatories of the agreement to convene a convention for drafting a world constitution.
+As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt the Constitution for the Federation of Earth.